A Penn State Applied Research Center

 Serving the Military Population

 Consider this a “fast facts” sheet to give you a basic overview of the military population.
-Demographics such as number of active-duty military, average age, length of service, marital status, and number of children are just a few topic areas covered.
+Demographics such as the number of active-duty military, average age, length of service, marital status, and the number of children are just a few topic areas covered.

 Understanding the Military and Military Families

 Military families face a unique set of challenges and opportunities.
-In this document, we highlight some of the most common issues to military family life—relocation, deployment, and transition—to help you better understand service members, veterans, and their families.
+In this document, we highlight some of the most common issues in military family life—relocation, deployment, and transition—to help you better understand service members, veterans, and their families.

 Serving the Military Population

 Are you looking for resources for professionals working with military families or resources for military members and their families?
-This list provides descriptions on available tools and resources for professionals, military members, and military family members.
+This list provides descriptions of available tools and resources for professionals, military members, and military family members.

 Serving Military Families: Resources and Tools